 When a customer craves a cuppa, the brew is poured and whipped into foamy bliss with the cappuccino machine’s frother, resulting in a simple, wholesome cup that begs to be sipped slowly and on the daily.

 92 S. Moger Ave.
 Mt.
 Kisco; 914.733.9020

 Not all hot chocolates are created equal, and the special blend from this organic market certainly stands out from the rest of the cocoa crowd.
 The delicious signature blend consists of 80-percent handcrafted dark chocolate, made from the exact organic cacao as the brand’s famous Tanzanian chocolate, plus your favorite steamed milk.
 “I recommend whole milk or oat milk,” suggests Rick Mast, CEO and Co-founder.
 The finishing touch, if you see fit, can be whip and/or a marshmallow, both house-made.
 Shop around while sipping your comfort in a cup and pick up a bag of cocoa mix for home, or purchase a product marked with a “giving heart,” which means it will be matched with a donation to a local food pantry.

 Inside the walls of this ultra-cozy Rivertowns Mediterranean café and gourmet market, those in the know sip Parisian-style cocoa at communal tables beneath an eye-catching tin ceiling.
 This sophisticated indulgence, resembling molten chocolate, is comprised mainly of Belgian bars with a few French truffles tossed into the mix for good measure.

 The ingredients are melted and steamed together with milk to yield what Moroccan-born owner Hassan Jarane describes as “liquid gold.”
-No whip or marshmallows top this dark beauty because, as he points out, “it’s good just by itself.”
+Whip and marshmallows are optional for this dark beauty because, as he points out, “it’s good just by itself.”

 193 Main St, Ossining; 914.945.8909